The best 10-day Italy itinerary

 Vernazza

-Often hailed the prettiest Cinque Terre, Vernazza boasts a beautiful natural harbor and small sandy beach, with its Castello Doria offering breath-taking views over town, the sea and neighboring Monterosso and Corniglia.
+Often hailed as the prettiest of the Cinque Terre, Vernazza boasts a beautiful natural harbor and small sandy beach, with its Castello Doria offering breathtaking views over town, the sea and neighboring Monterosso and Corniglia.

-It’s also the start-point for hikes along the Cinque Terre’s Blue Trail to Monterosso and Corniglia.
+It’s also the starting point for hikes along the Cinque Terre’s Blue Trail to Monterosso and Corniglia.

 Corniglia